-In reviewing Alternatives B-8, B-10 Modified, and B-12, the USACE considered the ability of each of the alternatives to assure the permanent preservation of Aquatic Resources Conservation Areas in areas presently in private ownership that would be subject to the proposed RMV permitting procedures (including riparian areas and uplands areas outside USACE jurisdiction (see the discussion of "Aquatic Resources Preservation" in Draft EIS Section 1.1 and the discussions of long-term aquatic resources protection in Draft EIS Sections 6.5, 6.6, 8.9.2.3).
-Under NEPA, alternatives must be "reasonable."
+In reviewing Alternatives B-8, B-10 Modified, and B-12, the USACE considered the ability of each of the alternatives to assure the permanent preservation of Aquatic Resources Conservation Areas in areas presently in private ownership that would be subject to the proposed RMV permitting procedures (including riparian areas and uplands areas outside USACE jurisdiction (see the discussion of "Aquatic Resources Preservation" in Draft EIS Section 1.1 and the discussions of long-term aquatic resources protection in Draft EIS Section 4.04(b)(1) Guidelines, alternatives must be "reasonable."
 Under the Section 404(b)(1) Guidelines, alternatives must be "practicable" in relation to the Basic Project Purpose and as informed by the overall purposes of the permit applicants.
 Clearly, the feasibility of assuring permanent protection of aquatic resources through the establishment and long-term management of Aquatic Resources Conservation Areas is central to the goals of the SAMP as set forth in Chapter 3 of the Draft EIS.